locationtech/jts/doc/JTS_Version_History.md

 * Fix `GeoJSONReader` to parse null and empty coordinates as empty geometry (#687)
 * Fix `GeoJSONWriter` to emit empty coordinates array for empty point and linestring (#688)
 * Add `MaximumInscribedCircle` check for invalid tolerance, to avoid infinite loops (#696)
+* Add `GeoJsonWriter.setForceCCW` method to emit polygons with CCW orientation, as per GeoJSON specification (#694)

 ### Bug Fixes